Rosie O’Donnell Reportedly Wanted Julie Chen’s Seat On ‘The Talk,’ Here’s Why She Didn’t Get It

 Rosie O’Donnell has not commented on Ramin Setoodeh’s new talk about her near-miss as a host on The Talk, but the 57-year-old star recently told Us Weekly she wishes she never agreed to be interviewed by the author of Ladies Who Punch to begin with.

 “My biggest regret was ever sitting down with him for 20 minutes, and that’s exactly what I did to appease my publicist,” O’Donnell said of her interviews with the author.
-“But it’s my biggest regret.”

 In the unflattering tell-all about the ABC chatfest, O’Donnell discussed her headline-making feud with Elisabeth Hasselbeck and hinted about her former co-star’s “underlying lesbian undertones.”
-O’Donnell also dredged up a feud she had with Kelly Ripa in which she called her a homophobe, and she went into detail about her issues with Goldberg, whom she once viewed as an idol and mentor.
+O’Donnell also dredged up an old feud she had with Kelly Ripa in which she called her a homophobe, and she went into detail about her issues with Goldberg, whom she once viewed as an idol and mentor.

 Although Rosie O’Donnell regrets being interviewed for The View tell-all, Ramin Setoodeh told Us he is grateful that the former ABC star sat down with him for “an honest conversation” for his buzzy book.
 The author described O’Donnell as”an influential part of the show’s history.”